PULA

 2. Keep the environment and the sea clean...and your boat tidy

-3. Always try to help other sailors when in distress at sea
+3. Always try to help other sailors when in distress

 4. Follow local maritime rules and regulations at sea, marinas and ports